tarasrng/olastic-demo/README.md

 * Index accounts data: *<addr>curl -X POST "localhost:9200/bank/account/_bulk?pretty" --data-binary @c:\Accounts.json</addr>*

 ### Run the service
-This example uses olastic war dependency, that already has web.xml and defaut servlet.
-Just deploy the service on some servlet container.
+This example uses Olastic *war* dependency.
+It already has web.xml and defaut servlet.
+Just deploy the service on some servlet container and you are ready to browse your data :thumbsup:

 ### Sample queries
 http://localhost:8080/OData.svc/ - Service root